 Since the year or two before my first book came out, I’ve had the pleasure of meeting and getting to know dozens of writers.
 The path each has followed to become a published author is a fascinating topic.
 Though similarities abound, every story is different.

 My love for writing started as soon as I could hold a pen.
-Long before I knew my alphabet or numbers, I filled page after page with tiny little circles.
-Those early scribbles were probably chatty letters to my Aunt Toodles or early journal entries rather than made-up stories or notes for a future memoir.
+Long before I knew my alphabet or numbers, I filled page after page with tiny circles.
+Those early scribbles were more likely to have been chatty letters to my Aunt Toodles or early journal entries than made-up stories or notes for a future memoir.

 I’m retired now, but my day job in academia involves a lot of writing, ranging from bits for newsletters and county newspapers to consumer fact sheets, grant proposals, and journal articles.
 I learned a lot from peer reviewers and editors who often pointed out grammatical issues.
 Writing in academia taught me to be precise and concise.

 In 2008 I stumbled across blogspot and, twenty minutes later, had written my first post as The Crotchety Old Man.
 Blogging was fun.
-Over the next year or two, I learned about what I liked (and didn’t like) to write and what readers seemed to enjoy.
-Following a series of posts about my wild and reckless salad days, my fans encouraged me to write a book.
-Glass Houses, my never-to-be-published all-tell tell-all memoir was the result.
+Over the next year or two, I learned what I liked (and didn’t like) to write about and what readers seemed to enjoy.
+Following a series of posts about my wild and reckless salad days, fans encouraged me to write a book.
+Glass Houses, my never-to-be-published all-tell tell-all memoir, was the result.

-Writing the book was the easy part.
-When I’d finished, with no idea what to do with the manuscript, I joined the Athens Writers Workshop.
-They pointed out a lot of technical problems.
-Now I know they were just being nice.
+Writing the memoir was the easy part.
+I had no idea what to do with the manuscript and joined the Athens Writers Workshop for guidance.
+They very kindly pointed out a plethora of technical problems.
 The meetings were interesting, so I kept going.
 Eventually, the other writers encouraged me to try my hand at fiction.
-Until Thanksgiving was the result.
+Until Thanksgiving is the result.